 You can offer incentives like discounts, free products, and other offers to encourage more positive reviews.
 Ask your existing customers to leave reviews on Google Maps and other relevant review sites (Yelp!, TripAdvisor) in exchange of something valuable.

 Properly determine whether a negative review is valid, or fake.
-If it’s fake, you can ask for a removal by providing proofs.
+If it’s fake, you can ask for removal by providing proof.
 You might also want to pursue legal actions.